 14. Woodbury University (56 points)

-Founded in 1884, Woodbury University has degree programs in animation, film, writing, and media technology.
-Their programs include courses in film scripts, film production, directing, cinematography, distribution, and film commercialization.
-It also offers BFA in cinematography and has internships with Paramount, Warner Brothers, CBS, Valhalla, and other well-known film companies.
+Founded in 1884, Woodbury University has degree programs in filmmaking and animation.
+Their BFA filmmaking program includes courses in a variety of areas, including film production, directing, cinematography, screenwriting, entertainment marketing, producing, career training, and entertainment law.
+They have required internships, with their students working at Paramount, Warner Brothers, NBCUniversal, CBS, Secret Hideout, Valhalla, and other well-known film companies.
 Through that, they provide effective ways for students to build a long-lasting and successful career in the film industry and television production.
 If you want to explore the industry of film making, this is the right place to be.

 15. Santa Monica College (51 points)